PrimoRPA/Docs.Eng/g_elements/el_basic/els_mail/data-types/omailmessage.md

 ### MessageProperties

-MessageProperties model property (only Outlook) has the following set of properties:
+**MessageProperties** model property (only Outlook) has the following set of properties:

 ![](<../../../../.gitbook/assets/omail-message-properties2.png>)

 Their descriptions can be found in [this section](https://learn.microsoft.com/en-us/office/client-developer/outlook/mapi/mapi-properties), by selecting in the left menu the name of the canonical property.

-Example of obtaining the displayed [sender name](https://learn.microsoft.com/en-us/office/client-developer/outlook/mapi/pidtagsendername-canonical-property)): `var_list_mails[0].MessageProperties.PR_SENDER_NAME`.
+Example of obtaining the displayed [sender name](https://learn.microsoft.com/en-us/office/client-developer/outlook/mapi/pidtagsendername-canonical-property): `var_list_mails[0].MessageProperties.PR_SENDER_NAME`.

-It should be noted that the sender name may not be displayed - it depends on the mail server settings.
+It should be noted that the sender name may not be displayed - that depends on the mail server settings.